-The threshold chlorophyll concentration described in the minimum flows report, is no longer identified as a Numeric Nutrient Criterion when used outside of its appropriate spatial area (i.e. WBID), temporal range, and statistical method associated with its implementation.
-Nonetheless, this value can be used outside of its scope as a NNC as a threshold concentration for consideration of potential water quality changes associated with implementation of the proposed minimum flow.
-The water quality assessment in the minimum flows report has been revised to reflect a post-hoc assessment in which the effects of setting the minimum flow at an allowable 8% reduction in the natural flow (i.e., the flow that would be expected in the absence of withdrawals) are explored based on exceedance of the threshold chlorophyll concentration.
-In addition, a new section on relationships between water clarity, chlorophyll, turbidity, and color was added to the report.
+The threshold chlorophyll concentration described in the minimum flows report (3.9 μg/L), is no longer identified as a Numeric Nutrient Criterion (NNC) when used outside of its appropriate spatial area (i.e. WBID), temporal range, and statistical method associated with its implementation.
+Nonetheless, this value can be used outside of its scope as a NNC.
+In this case, the value is used as a threshold concentration for consideration of potential water quality changes associated with implementation of the proposed minimum flow.
+The water quality assessment in the minimum flows report has been revised to reflect a post-hoc assessment in which the effects of setting the minimum flow at an allowable 8% reduction in the natural flow (i.e., the flow that would be expected in the absence of withdrawals) are explored on changes to chlorophyll concentration.
+In addition, a new discussion of relationships between water clarity, chlorophyll, turbidity, and color was added to the report.